llkats/limni/README.md

 ### Bugs
 - [ ] Remove extra empty `<p>` tags that are generated in `post` article types, it's mucking with the layout spacing
 - [ ] Change times to Central time zone
+- [ ] Fix timestamps again, they are lol

 #### Fixed bugs
 - [x] Fix post dates on deployed site.
 Tried changing to `git Last Modified` in a JS data file but that doesn't seem to have helped (or isn't working as intended)